NCP (SP) MLA Awhad sees red over plainclothes cop recording his press conference

 "Why are the police keeping a watch on Opposition leaders?
 Instead of targeting us, they should focus on individuals like Walmik Karad," the NCP(SP) leader said, referring to the close aide of NCP minister Dhananjay Munde arrested in an extortion case related to the murder of sarpanch Santosh Deshmukh in Beed district.

-After speaking to a senior official over phone, the NCP(SP) leader let the policeman leave.
+After speaking to a senior official over the phone, the NCP(SP) leader let the policeman leave.

 Talking about the Santosh Deshmukh murder case, Awhad claimed that Walmik Karad's notoriety in Beed district surpasses even that of gangsters such as Dawood Ibrahim, Chhota Rajan and Arun Gawli.